dotnet/designs/accepted/2020/net5/net5.md

 ### Vary implementation

-Ida is working on an Xamarin Forms application that supports Android, iOS, and Windows.
+Ida is working on a Xamarin Forms application that supports Android, iOS, and Windows.
 Her application needs GPS information, but only a very limited set.
 Since there is no portable GPS API, she writes her own little abstraction library using multi-targeting.

-By doing so she's able to encapsulate the GPS access without having to multi-target her entire application, just this one area.
+By doing so, she's able to encapsulate the GPS access without having to multi-target her entire application, just this one area.

 ```C#